Spectral Ranking Inferences based on General Multiway Comparisons: Additional Real Data Results

 From our analysis, we can draw parallels to the findings from the two-step regime described in the main text.
 With a significance level of $\alpha = 10\%$, we note that the ranks of the following journals have shown significant differences between the two time periods:

 Further, at a significance level of $\alpha = 10\%$, we observe that the top five ranked journals' sets exhibit notable differences across the two periods.
-Specifically, for the 2006-2010 period, the 95\% confidence set for the top-5 ranked items includes:
+Specifically, for the 2006-2010 period, the 95\% confidence set for the top-5 ranked items includes: \emph{AoS, Bcs, Bern, Bka, JASA, JRSSB, JCGS, StSci.} And for the 2011-2015 period, the 95\% confidence set for the top-5 ranked items includes: \emph{AoS, Biost, Bka, JASA, JMLR, JRSSB.}